choiyhking/manual/firecracker1.9.1_on_rpi.md

 chmod 400 ./ubuntu-22.04.id_rsa
 ```

-Default size of rootfs is too small, so you have to resize to use bigger one.
+Default size of file system image is too small, so you have to resize to use bigger one.
 ```
 truncate -s 5G ubuntu-22.04.ext4
 e2fsck -f ubuntu-22.04.ext4